 - 1. Goals

 - 1.1 Attacking-team offence in the build-up to or scoring of the goal (e.g. handball, foul, etc.)

 - 1.2 Ball out of play prior to the goal

 - 1.3 Goal/no goal situations

 - 2. Penalty-area incidents

 - 2.1 Penalty-kick offence not penalised

 - 2.2 Penalty kick incorrectly awarded

 - 2.3 Attacking-team offence in the build-up to the penalty incident (e.g. handball, foul, etc.)

 - 2.4 Location of the offence (inside or outside the penalty area)

 - 2.5 Ball out of play prior to the incident

 - 3. Direct red cards (not second cautions)

 - 3.1 DOGSO

 - 3.2 Serious foul play

 - 3.3 Violent conduct, biting or spitting at another person

 - 3.4 Offensive, insulting or abusive action(s)

 - 4. Mistaken identity (red or yellow cards)

-- If the referees penalise an offence and then give the wrong player from the

-offending (penalised) team a yellow or red card, the identity of the offender

-can be reviewed; the offence itself cannot be reviewed unless it relates to a

-goal, penalty incident or direct red card.
+If the referees penalise an offence and then give the wrong player from the offending (penalised) team a yellow or red card, the identity of the offender can be reviewed; the offence itself cannot be reviewed unless it relates to a goal, penalty incident or direct red card.

-VS can also be used at the referees' discretion in relation to the following incidents:
+VS can also be used at the referees' discretion when there is a disagreement between the two referees regarding an incident in one of the above-mentioned categories and in relation to the following incidents:

-- If the chronometer malfunctions, to determine how the time should be corrected - 2.
+- 1. If the chronometer malfunctions, to determine how the time should be corrected - 2.
 If the chronometer is incorrectly (re)started/stopped by the timekeeper pursuant to the provisions of Laws 6 and 7 - 3.
 To verify whether a goal has been scored - 4.
 To verify whether the ball entered the goal before the acoustic signal at the end of a period (notwithstanding the exception of periods extended to allow the completion of penalty kicks or DFKSAFs)